MoonlightCapital/MoonlightBot-docs/README.md

 ![Welcome message](./.gitbook/assets/MainPageWelcome.png)

-We also suggest that you review the [Moderation Tutorial](./start-up/moderation-tutorial.md) and share it with your server staff once you've finished configuring MoonlightBot.
+We also suggest that you review the [Moderation Tutorial](./start-up/moderation-tutorial.md) and share it with your server moderators and administrators once you've finished configuring MoonlightBot.

 ## Temporary Roles